isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         ...
     }

-When qualifying a partial name, kea-dhcp6 will construct the name in the
+When qualifying a partial name, kea-dhcp6 constructs the name in the
 format:

 [**candidate-name**].[**ddns-qualifying-suffix**].

 where **candidate-name** is the partial name supplied in the DHCPREQUEST.
-For example, if the FQDN domain name value is "some-computer" and the ``ddsn-qualifying-suffix`` "example.com", the generated FQDN is:
+For example, if the FQDN domain name value is "some-computer" and the ``ddns-qualifying-suffix`` "example.com", the generated FQDN is:

 **some-computer.example.com.**